-Under a corrupt regime, governments create monopolies for private interests, limit market competition, stifle private sector initiatives through a variety of means, raise political uncertainty, impose burdensome procedures in obtaining licenses and permits, especially in sectors with substantial government involvement, reject promising investment projects, reduce economic freedom, set up a cumbersome bureaucracy, delay banking and financial sector reforms, make no efforts to revitalize the neglected educational system, and discourage foreign firms from transferring productive and new technologies and know-how to the domestic economy (Arezki and Brückner, 2011; Sekkat, 2018).
-It is pervasive corruption that allows for the continuity of the 'rich but poor' irony, which in turn makes most oil-endowed MENA countries economically dependent on oil which is a depleting asset.
-Much of this oil wealth is spent by the corrupt regimes on poor quality public goods, military to maintain a tenuous grip on power, highly sophisticated arms and equipment which most of these governments are incapable of using, and patronage that minimizes pressure for reforms (Humphreys and Banerji, 2003).
-Yet large government spending has paved the way for problematic situations in which little money is left for reinvestment in important non-oil sectors.
-The law can restrict corrupt governments' freedom to inefficiently spend oil revenues, but most oil-rich MENA economies lack the rule of law, a proper democratic system, accountability, and regulatory efficiency.
-Thus, once trapped in the resource curse, it is difficult to escape, as corrupt ruling elites have no incentive to change the existing system and strategies, improve the transparency, and engage in productive economic activities unless some special privileges are promised in return.
-Instead of investing in non-oil productive sectors, corrupt leaders are siphoning off the lion's share of oil revenues and investing them overseas, not at home.
-Corrupt politicians underestimate the tremendous value of the oil buried under the sands of their countries, avoid clear sighted planning for the future, and pant after short-term gains (Shaxson, 2007).
-Economic diversification benefits large numbers of people, ensures a relatively stable revenue stream, serves as a hedge against future oil shocks, and smoothes the transition to the post-oil era, but corrupt and selfish leaders use oil rents to satisfy their narrow ends because they are more interested in reaping short-term gains than in chasing after long-term benefits.
+Governments under corrupt regimes create monopolies for private interests; limit market competition; stifle private sector initiatives through a variety of means; raise political uncertainty; impose burdensome procedures in obtaining licenses and permits, especially in sectors with substantial government involvement; reject promising investment projects; reduce economic freedom; set cumbersome bureaucracy procedures; delay banking and financial sector reforms; make no efforts to revitalize the neglected educational system; and discourage foreign firms from transferring productive and new technologies and know-how to the domestic economy (Arezki and Brückner, 2011; Sekkat, 2018).
+It is pervasive corruption that allows for the continuity of the 'rich but poor' irony, which in turn makes most oilendowed MENA countries more economically dependent on oil, which is a depleting asset.

+Much of this oil wealth is spent by corrupt regimes on poor quality public goods, the military (to maintain a tenuous grip on power), highly sophisticated arms and equipment that most of these governments are incapable of using, and patronage that minimizes pressure for reforms (Humphreys and Banerji, 2003).
+Yet, large government spending has paved the way for problematic situations in which little money is left for reinvestment in important non-oil sectors.
+The law can restrict the freedom of corrupt governments to inefficiently spend oil revenues, but most oil-rich MENA economies lack the rule of law, a proper democratic system, accountability, and regulatory efficiency.
+Thus, once trapped in the resource curse, it is difficult to escape; corrupt ruling elites have no incentive to change the existing system and strategies, improve transparency, and engage in productive economic activities unless some special privileges are promised in return.
+Instead of investing in productive non-oil sectors, corrupt leaders are siphoning off the lion's share of oil revenues and investing them overseas.
+Corrupt politicians underestimate the tremendous value of the oil buried underneath the sands of their countries, avoid clear-sighted planning for the future, and tire after short-term gains (Shaxson, 2007).
+Economic diversification benefits large numbers of people, ensures a relatively stable revenue stream, serves as a hedge against future oil shocks, and allows for a smoother transition to the post-oil era, but corrupt and selfish leaders use oil rents to satisfy their narrow ends because they are more interested in reaping short-term gains than in chasing long-term benefits.